VA00/SymbolicRegressionPackage/README.md

 Package will provides various implementations of typical symbolic regression functions:

+- numeric constant recognition (Prototype using RPN implemented with up to 2-argument operations)
 - random generators for mathematical expressions
 - enumerate all possible expressions composed of given basic building blocks
 - tools for testing and verification of methods
 - functions estimating Kolmogorov complexity of the given mathematical formula
-- numeric constant recognition (Prototype using RPN implemented with up to 2-argument operations)
-- numeric function recognition (TODO)

 Typical applications are:
 - automated generation of new test problems for students, free of ,,aunt Wikipedia and uncle Google'' solutions